 In social media, like driving, you have to engage actively, navigate, and steer your engine to your desired goal.
 There is no push button to transport you instantly to your destination.

 A tweet here and a post there won’t make the cut.
 You have to be in the loop of things, always reviewing what works well and what doesn’t.

-How you conduct your ‘presence’ on social media platforms would significantly reflect the image of your brand.
+How you conduct your ‘presence’ on social media platforms would much reflect on the image of your brand.
 You know that right?

 Companies who have high hopes for their brand, but with minimal or, worse, close-to-nothing social media knowledge, is like driving the car on a flat tire.
 It will not only slow you down, but it will also put your brand NOWHERE.

 Now, now, dab those eyes.
 Here’s what you can do.
 Consider the following tips below.
 If you are doing it wrong, by all means, change your style.
 If you are doing it right, speed on and enjoy reaping its benefits!

 SOCIAL MEDIA FAIL 1: All you do is like (or favorite) posts.

 Clicking the ‘Like’ button is super easy – and fun, especially when they’re all about your favorites.
 Moreover, you’d probably think, “There!
 I’m done engaging.”

 But you see, you are not a customer.
 You are a business using social media to market your brand.

 Let’s adjust our thinking a bit and think like a marketer, specifically as a social media marketer.
 You want visibility for your company, right?